Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 Instead, they failed her at every turn.

-She did everything victims are told to do—she spoke up, she sought help.
 And in return, the very institutions meant to protect her denied her truth, twisted her suffering, and blamed her instead.

 She suffered an extreme psychological breakdown.